 Accidents at work statistics

-There were 3 876 fatal accidents at work in the EU-28 during 2015, an increase of 102 deaths compared with the year before.
+There were 3 332 fatal accidents at work in the EU-27 during 2018, an increase of 60 deaths compared with the year before.

-More than one fifth of all fatal accidents at work in the EU-28 took place within the construction sector.
+In 2018, one fifth of all fatal accidents at work in the EU-27 took place within the construction sector.

-In 2015, three quarters of all non-fatal accidents at work in the EU-28 concerned: wounds and superficial injuries; dislocations, sprains and strains; or concussion and internal injuries.
+In 2018, almost three quarters of all accidents at work in the EU-27 concerned: wounds and superficial injuries; dislocations, sprains and strains; or concussion and internal injuries.

 This article presents a set of main statistical findings in relation to indicators concerning non-fatal and fatal accidents at work in the European Union (EU); the statistics presented have been collected within the framework of the European statistics on accidents at work (ESAW) administrative data collection exercise.

 An accident at work is defined in ESAW methodology as a discrete occurrence during the course of work which leads to physical or mental harm.
 Fatal accidents at work are those that lead to the death of the victim within one year of the accident taking place.
 Non-fatal accidents at work are defined as those that imply at least four full calendar days of absence from work (they are sometimes also called ‘serious accidents at work’).
-Non-fatal accidents at work often involve considerable harm for the workers concerned and their families and they have the potential to force people, for example, to live with a permanent disability, to leave the labour market, or to change job.
-Indeed, they may result in a considerable number of working days being lost within the European economy.
+Non-fatal accidents at work may result in a considerable number of working days being lost and often involve considerable harm for the workers concerned and their families.
+They have the potential to force people, for example, to live with a permanent disability, to leave the labour market, or to change job.

 Number of accidents

-An alternative way to analyse the information on accidents at work is to express the number of accidents in relation to the number of persons employed (referred to as the ‘incidence rate’); in Figures 1 and 2 simple incidence rates are shown, relating the number of accidents to the overall number of persons employed.
-For any given country, these statistics give an indication of the likelihood that someone has an accident.
+An alternative way to analyse the information on accidents at work is to express the number of accidents in relation to the number of persons employed; this produces a ratio referred to as the incidence rate.
+In Figures 1 and 2, simple incidence rates are shown relating the number of accidents to the overall number of persons employed.
+For any given country, these statistics give an indication of the likelihood that someone had an accident.

 Standardised incidence rates

-When comparing data between countries these simple incidence rates can be difficult to interpret, for example when comparing the effectiveness of measures to prevent accidents at work.
-This is because the likelihood of having an accident is related to the economic activity in which a person works (as shown below in Figures 5 and 6) and the relative importance (weight) of different activities varies between countries according to the structure of each economy.
+When comparing data between countries, incidence rates can be difficult to interpret, for example when comparing the effectiveness of measures to prevent accidents at work.
+This is because the likelihood of having an accident is, among other factors, related to the economic activity in which a person works and the relative importance (weight) of different activities varies between countries according to the structure of each domestic economy.

 Analysis by activity